This is My Story ...

 I have been blessed with fabulous mentors in Lee Kofman, noted memoirist, and encourager extraordinaire.
 The list of authors who have nurtured me on my journey is long, but I would be remiss to not mention Al Close, for lots of coffee, thoughtful insights, and sharing his wisdom so graciously.
 There are so many who constantly encourage me; my gratefulness for their role in my creative development cannot be understated.
 I am part of several writing group where nurturing and critical feedback for our work is a joy.
 I am always looking for opportunities to improve my writing skills and regularly take courses through several writing centres I belong to.

 What does it mean to live with Multiple Personality Disorder?
 Or, as it is referred to these days, Dissociative Identity Disorder.
 It’s pretty straightforward – when I was small, I experienced trauma, where the only escape I could find was to retreat into my mind.
 While I hid away, someone else had to take my place.
 These are called alters.
 They lived a life I could not survive, and I’m ever grateful (most days) for that.
 Some people have 100’s if not 1000’s of alters and alter fragments.
-I am a high-functioning multiple, with less than 40 alters that live in my head, and rarely come out now that I am an adult.
+I am a high-functioning multiple, with less than 40 alters that live in my head, and they rarely come out now that I am an adult.
 What this means is that you would never know I was multiple unless I told you.
-Instead, my alters subtly influence my life rather than taking over (the constant anxiety and need to control my environment runs deep for my tribe).
+Instead, my tribe of alters subtly influence my life rather than taking over (the constant anxiety and need to control my environment runs deep for us).

 While you're here, why not sign up for my occasional, only if there is something important to share, email?
 You can find that here.